sambuccid/hulipaa/users_and_roadmap.md

 Without having to load the file manually

 ### auto completition

+### check we support Node 20
+Check or add support for recent version of node

 ### possibility to pass in an array of paths of the pages to scan
 So that it becomes more extensible and there is a way to use the library without having to accomodate many use cases where the pages are in sub-folders, in different folders etc.